4 Useful Tools to Find and Delete Duplicate Files in Linux

 To install fdupes in Linux, use the following command as per your Linux distribution.

-$ sudo apt-get install fdupes [On Debian/Ubuntu]
+$ sudo apt install fdupes [On Debian, Ubuntu and Mint]

 $ sudo pacman -S fdupes [On Arch Linux]